Chigeru/CanvasSystem/README.md

 ## Client
 The client uses React for frontend with SCSS for easier styling management.<br>
-In order to communicate with the server, Axios is used for consistency and easy code accessability and visibility.
+In order to communicate with the server, Axios is used for consistency, easy data accessability and easy readable code.
 ### `npm start`

 position your navigation in the client and run the code above, it'll start up the client in development mode.<br>